April 2021 / INVESTMENT INSIGHTS

 Once the cyclical forces driving the recent outperformance in value stocks begin to fade and/or their valuations become frothy, we believe that the secular forces driving innovation and disruption—trends that we weigh heavily in our search for potential long‑term compounders—should return to the fore.

-In terms of relative performance, the early stages of the business cycle—when the market tends to favor stocks that offer the most exposure to accelerating economic growth—can present near‑term challenges for the high‑quality secular growers that we favor.
-However, as long as the high‑quality companies in the fund can execute their long‑term strategies and grow their cash flows rapidly, we remain confident in their potential to compound in value over a full economic cycle.
+In terms of relative performance, the early stages of the business cycle—when the market tends to favor stocks that offer the most torque to accelerating economic growth—can present near‑term challenges for the high‑quality secular growers that we favor.
+However, as long as the high‑quality companies in the portfolio can execute their long‑term strategies and grow their cash flows rapidly, we remain confident in their potential to compound in value over a full economic cycle.

 Our bottom‑up approach to buying and holding potential compounders has resulted in a portfolio that should offer some leverage to an acceleration in economic growth, even if we do not buy cyclical stocks purely for exposure to a near‑term economic recovery.

-For example, Facebook’s and Alphabet’s (Google’s parent company) advertising businesses may stand to benefit from the economic recovery if progress in containing the coronavirus pandemic creates a surge in demand for travel and other industries that advertise heavily online.
+Facebook’s and Alphabet’s (Google’s parent company) advertising businesses may stand to benefit from the economic recovery if progress in containing the coronavirus pandemic creates a surge in demand for travel and other industries that advertise heavily online.
 We view this near‑term cyclical exposure as a welcome option in the current environment, but our longer‑term thesis hinges, in part, on our belief that online advertising should take share from traditional media outlets that have been losing audience.
 In both instances, we continue to monitor regulatory developments in the U.S. and Europe and consider these factors in our assessment of Facebook’s and Alphabet’s risk/reward profiles.

 Divergent Fundamentals Before the Pandemic